jc3213/d2mods/README.md

     - `Summon Dire Wolf` won't replace **Spirit Wolves** and **Grizzly**
         - Base life has been increased
         - Damage has been increased
-        - Defense bounus display has been corrected
+        - Defense bonus display has been corrected
     - `Summon Grizzly` won't replace **Spirit Wolves** and **Dire Wolves**
         - Base life has been increased
         - Gains **+10% Life** per level